ShadyZahran/python-selenium/README.md

 </div>

 ## Overview
-This project was created to act as a starting point and practise for future frameworks using the same technology stack ``(Python, Pytest, Selenium, Allure Report)``.
+This project was created to act as a template and practise for future frameworks using the same technology stack ``(Python, Pytest, Selenium, Allure Report)``.

 This framework is developed against Parabank's test website (https://parabank.parasoft.com/parabank/index.htm) and the respective OpenAPI services (https://parabank.parasoft.com/parabank/api-docs/index.html) as a target.